 Prices range from 19 CHF for a short ride to more than 500 CHF for long-distance trips across multiple regions.
-You can also get Swiss Travel Pass if you plan to travel extensively by train during your visit.
+You can also get a Swiss Travel Pass if you plan to travel extensively by train during your visit.
 These passes allow travelers to save money while enjoying unlimited access to all public transportation in Switzerland, including buses, trams, boats, and trains.

 How fast do trains travel in Switzerland?

 Trains in Switzerland travel at varying speeds, depending on the type of train and its route.
 Intercity express trains can reach up to 200 km/h (124 mph).
 Regional trains, which take you through more rural areas, have a top speed of about 100 km/h (62 mph).
 Scenic routes like those found along Lake Geneva or the Swiss Alps may travel at even lower speeds for optimal viewing opportunities.

 Yes, you can take a train around Switzerland!
 All aboard for some of the most scenic train rides in the world.
 Switzerland is known for its picturesque landscapes, and by taking a train tour around the country, you can experience all of this beauty at your fingertips.